ivedeneev/BirdSDK/README.md

 # (For reviewer) Limitations / assumptions:

+- Concurrent authorizations are not allowed
-- SDK supports aync/await but implemented using callbacks to support earlier versions of iOS.
+- SDK implemented using callbacks to support earlier versions of iOS. ()
 - User must provide locations update interval.
 Default update interval is also provided (30 min)
 - Authorization process is hidden from the users of SDK.
 And happens 'automatically'
 - No 'logging out' but periodic location updates could be stopped